nafarlee/git-good/README.md

 Basically, if you have changes in a file `file.txt` in the working directory, and those changes are not yet referred to in the staging area, and you want to abandon those changes and get back a fresh `file.txt` as far as the most recent commit is concerned, you would run `git checkout file.txt`.

 This will not affect anything already referred to in the staging area.

-This effect maps much closer to the word 'reset' in English, but Git chose reset to be a different command.

 #### `git checkout <folderpath>`